AHeroicLlama/Mappalachia/Developer_Guides/EditScripts.md

 ### Installing FO76Edit
 FO76Edit is not distributed in this repository and you will need to grab it online.<br/>
 There are a few versions of FO76Edit available.
 The 'official' version is [available on NexusMods](https://www.nexusmods.com/fallout76/mods/30).
-However as of writing this version has not recieved updates for over a year.
+However as of writing this version has not received updates for over a year.
 For a more up to date version, user Eckserah has spent significant time maintaining an up to date version mostly in line with Bethesda's patches.
 This version is [available via NukaCrypt](https://nukacrypt.com/ecksedit/latest).<br/>
 *Please note these are third party links.
 While I personally trust them, I can provide no guarantees.*<br/>
 <br/>